AlGepe/OmniSnippets_JS/docs/generalTips/migration/variableBlocks.rst

 Copying attributes
 ------------------

-All these attributes — excluding the name of the variable, and, for the value select type, the name of the value select and its default value can be **copied from one to one or more other variables**.
-You can easily select which attributes and which variables are interested by the process.
+All these attributes --- excluding the name of the variable and, for the value select type, the name of the value select and its default value --- can be **copied from one to one or more other variables**.
+You can easily select which attributes must be copied to which variables.
+Read how :ref:`here <groupsAndVariablesV2CopyingVariableAttributes>`.